 When computation is finished or killed by the Stop command (again via toolbar or menu), we can open the output file.
 As most of the data are output in Gwyddion file we can directly open it using Gwyddion called from the menu or toolbar.
 Gwyddion is a powerfull 2D/3D data processing software, however we will only use it to see the images in this example.
-As image outputs are saved succesively as the GSvit is running, we will be probably having more channels to see in Gwyddion, so we pick what is interesting for us in the Gwyddion Data Browser.
-Note that in this example we have clicked on Data Process Presentation Logscale for every displayed output to see the data in better scale.
-We can see that in different cross-sections of the computational space there is a wave similar to a dipole output.
+As image outputs are saved successively as the GSvit is running, we will be probably having more channels to see in Gwyddion, so we pick what is interesting for us in the Gwyddion Data Browser.